saisandeepan/VSD-TCL-Workshop/README.md

 ![Screenshot (834)](https://github.com/user-attachments/assets/4cdef6f6-8bfc-4eed-b1ce-74928b18789d)

-We then append a set of commands to the conf to carry out STA using the cell libraries, final synth netlist, timing file and spef file.
+Then we append a set of commands to the conf file to carry out STA using the cell libraries, final synth netlist, timing file and spef file.

 Conf file:

 ![Screenshot (835)](https://github.com/user-attachments/assets/0c84c34b-ed24-4e06-8a9a-a9cfcd80655a)